Arizona

 Where to Stay

 • Lodging: La Posada Hotel is the place to stay in Winslow — past guests include Albert Einstein, Franklin Roosevelt, and John Wayne.
-If you’re overnighting in Williams, go with an Airbnb or the Canyon Motel & RV Park.
+If you’re overnighting in Williams, go with the Canyon Motel & RV Park.
 For quirky Route 66 digs, check out Supai Hotel in Seligman, Grand Canyon Caverns Inn in Peach Springs, or El Trovatore in Kingman.

 • Camping: old-school hotels are part of Route 66’s appeal, but if you’re set on camping, you’ll find free camping at McHood Park Campground outside of Winslow.
 There’s plenty to explore in Flagstaff (see above), and a handful of campgrounds near Williams, including Kaibab Lake Campground.
 There’s a KOA in Seligman, a campground at Grand Canyon Caverns and a few RV parks in Kingman.